cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 #### Load Balancer

-Next we will discuss the options modify the load balance configurations:
+Next we will discuss the options to modify the load balance configurations:

 * Add remove http / https listeners
 * Serve http / https services on one or more ports